messageformat/messageformat/docs/guide.md

 MessageFormat includes date, duration, number, and time formatting functions in the style of ICU's [simpleArg syntax].
 They are implemented using the [Intl] object defined by ECMA-402.

-**Note**: Even relatively recent versions of browsers may have incomplete or non-standard support for all advanced features used by the date and number formatter skeletons.
+Be aware that even relatively recent versions of browsers may have incomplete or non-standard support for all advanced features used by the date and number formatter skeletons.

+See alse [Custom Formatters](custom-formatters.md) for an extension of the spec provided by this library.

 [simplearg syntax]: http://icu-project.org/apiref/icu4j/com/ibm/icu/text/MessageFormat.html
 [intl]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl